 4. Take a look at what you eat and drink

+Caffeine can be a key barrier to better sleep for runners.
 As a runner, it’s quite possible you drink coffee or take some sort of caffeine supplement to boost your training.
 While it’s certainly true there are short-term performance benefits to caffeine consumption, overuse can lead to insomnia and interrupted sleep patterns.
-If you’re someone who relies on caffeine to get you through the day or to get you through tough training sessions, be strategic with your intake so that you can benefit from the performance enhancement without affecting your sleep.
+If you’re someone who relies on caffeine to get you through tough training sessions, be strategic with your intake.
+You want to benefit from the performance enhancement without affecting your sleep.

-You may think that only drinking coffee several hours before bedtime won’t affect your sleep, but you may be wrong.
+You may think that only drinking coffee several hours before bedtime is fine, but you may be wrong.
 One 2013 study set out to compare the disruptive sleep effects of a fixed dose of caffeine (400 mg) administered at 0, 3, and 6 hours prior to the participants’ bedtime.
-You would think that taking caffeine 6 hours before bed wouldn’t affect sleep as much as taking it right before going to bed, however the results found that the moderate dose of caffeine at bedtime, 3 hours prior to bedtime, and 6 hours prior to bedtime each had significant effects on sleep disturbance.
+The results found that all of them (yes, even 6 hours prior!) had significant effects on sleep disturbance.

 Be mindful of what you’re putting into your body in the hours before you go to bed and avoid drinking coffee in the afternoon.